Privacy: the iOS browser showdown

 DuckDuckGo, improved protection

-DuckDuckGo uses its own list of trackers, "Radar Tracker", generated by its own web crawl.
-The “Tracker Radar” information on the different trackers can also be used by third parties (like in Safari, to provide information on these trackers).
+DuckDuckGo uses its own list of trackers, "Tracker Radar", generated by its own web crawl.
+The “Tracker Radar” information on the different trackers can also be used by third parties (as in Safari, to provide information on these trackers).
 Here are the results:

 These statistics seem close to Safari with content blocker, if we now look at the details: